Yaseen-11111/e-portal-grp-19/README.md

-    (04) - Type "cd backend" and enter the command "node api.js" (05) - Open a new terminal at the file directory (06) - Enter the command "yarn start" and visit the URL specified (07) - Enter "yasee" for the username and "test" as the password.
+    (04) - Type "cd backend" and enter the command "node api.js" (05) - Open a new terminal at the file directory (06) - Enter the command "yarn start" and visit the URL specified (07) - Enter "yaseen" for the username and "test" as the password.
 This is an admin account and provides all functionalities of the site.